MES architecture

 • In MESkit, every operation is a typed tool with validation.

-• Agents and UI both call the same tool layer.
+• Natural language and UI both call the same tool layer.

 • Human oversight remains mandatory for operational decisions.